- This event has passed.

 Brian Ó hAirt

-Brian Ó hAirt is an advocate of the Gaelic languages and a fluent speaker of Irish Gaelic.
+Brian Ó hAirt is an advocate of the Gaelic languages and a fluent speaker of Irish.
 He has received degrees in Linguistics, Anthropology, Celtic Studies, Traditional Music, and Post-Colonial Theory at the universities of Wisconsin, Limerick, and Galway.
 Brian has also spent extensive periods of time in the various Irish-speaking districts of Ireland studying its language and culture.
-In 2010 he became involved with the language-based non-profit group Language Hunters and subsequently helped develop a system of teaching languages through gameplay.
+In 2010 he became involved with the language-based non-profit group Language Hunters and subsequently helped develop a system of teaching languages through game-play.
 His work with LH also helped him cultivated connections with the Scots Gaelic communities of Nova Scotia and Cape Breton as well as with the revitalized Gaelic speaking community on the Isle of Man, where he has visited and learned alongside inspired local advocates of the language.
-Brian currently resides in Portland, Oregon where he organizes game nights for the Irish, Scottish, and Manx Gaelic communities.
+Brian currently resides in Washington, DC.
 He’s thrilled to be returning to KC for this Language weekend.